16 June 1903 (Vienna) - 23 April 1965 (Seattle)

 One of these was the Czechoslovakian Ambassador, who predicted that Hitler would fight to the finish, while the Japanese Emperor would surrender to save his dynasty.
 And so it came to pass.

 There was a strong strain of anti-Semitism in Japan, based on the spurious "Protocols of the Elders of Zion," which regarded Jews as a threatening world conspiracy; its extreme partisans, like the returned German student and retired Army Lieutenant General Shiôden Nobutaka, favored extermination of the Jews.
-Later on, in the the final Diet election of April 1942, Shiôden would poll more votes than any other candidate.
+Later on, in the the final Diet election of April 1942, Shiôden polled more votes than any other candidate.
 But the "Protocols" propaganda cut both ways.
-Some Japanese believed in the threat, but they were also impressed with the enterprise of this not numerous people.
+Some Japanese believed in the threat, but were impressed with the enterprise of this not numerous people.
 To a degree, as a small nation challenging the hegemony of several large nations, they could identify with it.
 For some, the myth of the dispersed Ten Lost Tribes of Israel even suggested a Jewish/Japanese relation, which had its appeal for those Japanese who had always resented the greater cultural age of China.
 Among this group was Navy Captain Inuzuka Koreshige, who had encountered the Protocols when in contact with the Russians following World War One.
 He and some like-minded officers recommended in 1939 the exploitation of the Jews for Japanese Empire purposes.
 Under a pen name, he published in the same year a book supporting the plan, analyzing Jewish history with relation to Japan, and suggesting that, since Palestine was closed to Jewish settlement by the British and Arabs, the Jews would seek to return to their Oriental heritage somewhere else, and that the Oriental dominions of Japan might become such a place.
 This would bring new talent and new wealth to these undeveloped areas, and lead to a Japanese economic advantage.
-There was also some thought of favorably influencing American opinion, on which Jews (not incorrectly) were thought to have considerable influence.
+There was also some thought of favorably influencing American opinion, on which Jews were not incorrectly thought to have considerable influence.

 This plan for a Jewish homeland in the East was officially approved, and the cosmopolitan Inuzuka Koreshige, fluent in English, Russian, and French, was given authority in 1939 to create Jewish settlements in Shanghai.
 Inuzuka was in charge of Shanghai Jewish affairs in 1940-1942.
 The German Consul urged him to adopt an extermination policy, and offered to provide the necessary killing equipment.
 But Inuzuka, and the dominant government opinion back in Japan, held to the other view of the situation.
 He visited Jewish schools and synagogues, giving encouragement and seeking support for his plan.
 He directly assisted in the relocation of threatened Jews from other parts of the world to Shanghai.
 In 1941, Inuzuka's help in rescuing Jewish refugees from Nazi Europe was acknowledged by the gift of a silver cigarette case from the US Union of Orthodox Rabbis; it bore an inscription thanking Inuzuka for his services to the Jewish people.
 That inscription was later to prevent Inuzuka's being tried as a war criminal.